-- As we shall see (later), the Tutte polynomial is more "general" than the chromatic polynomial, i.e. if we know the Tutte polynomial, we can easily compute the chromatic polynomial. - Since it is NP-hard to compute the chromatic polynomial, it is NP-hard to compute the Tutte polynomial. - Clearly, if G is edgeless, then $T_G(x, y) = 1$. - Otherwise, we can get a recursive formula for $T_G(x, y)$, as follows (next slide).
+- As we shall see (later), the Tutte polynomial is more "general" than the chromatic polynomial, i.e. if we know the Tutte polynomial, we can easily compute the chromatic polynomial. - Since it is NP-hard to compute the chromatic polynomial, it is NP-hard to compute the Tutte polynomial. - Clearly, if G is edgeless, then $T_G(x, y) = 1$. - Otherwise, we can get a recursive formula for $T_G(x, y)$, as follows (two slides from now; first, a definition).

 A bridge in a multigraph G is an edge e of G s.t.
-G - e has more components than G.
+G-e has more components than G.